 I have another teacher who showed me how people like me, whose minds are ever moving, ever flickering, sending off sparks of energy in all directions, can build palaces within ourselves with rooms upon rooms in which to meditate.
 In those rooms I can arrange things to create particular environments.
 Then I can go back and change it all around, redecorate to structure my meditations and to expand them.
 I have different rooms for different purposes and the content of the rooms gets rearranged when it suits me.
 Everywhere I’ve ever been and everything I’ve ever done resides in this inner landscape, my interior palace.
 This is the site on which I broke ground that day ten years ago.
 Although I was never not building it, that day was when I cut the ribbon and walked in.
 That was the day I began to lay claim to the palace within.

 I have already written that once you have been to Chidambaram, the temple takes up residence within you.
 And so it has.
-My friend Harrison Williams told me a couple of days ago that he dreamt of the temple, walking endlessly through its elaborate corridors.
+A friend told me a couple of days ago that he dreamt of the temple, walking endlessly through its elaborate corridors.
 He remembered, with precision, where certain stones were cracked and loose and he could feel them beneath the soles of his feet in his dream as he made his way through, pausing to offer mantra and mudra at Ganesh, then Subrahmanya, at Dakshina Moorthi, and at the feet of Nataraja, just as you showed us.